 Suggested monitoring: Use of one trap for every 2 to 2.5 acres is optimal; 1 trap per 5-8 acres is acceptable in large, uniform blocks.
 Use high load (10X) lures in mating disruption block traps; use standard (1X) in non-mating disruption block traps.
 If using red septa lures, replace them every 3 weeks first generation; every 2 weeks second generation.
 Other lure types are available.
 Some will last for an entire generation.
 Check with manufacturers to determine replacement intervals.
 Fruit should always be visually inspected in conjunction with trapping.
 Concentrate visual inspections in the upper canopy and along orchard borders.

 Suggested thresholds: A cumulative catch of 3-5 codling moths in any one trap over time may indicate the need for a spray (see table with explanation below).
 Do not total captures from more than one trap to attain the threshold.

-Exam codlii ample of determining dling moth cumulative trap catch Week 1 Number of mo Week 2 ths trapped - Week 3 Week 4 Trap 1 0 2 2 (4 cumulative) 2 (6 cumulative) Trap 2 1 1 (2 cumulative) 1 (3 cumulative) 2 (5 cumulative)
+Example of determining codling moth cumulative trap catch

+Number of moths trapped Week 1 Week 2 Week 3 Week 4 Trap 1 0 2 2 (4 cumulative) 2 (6 cumulative) Trap 2 1 1 (2 cumulative) 1 (3 cumulative) 2 (5 cumulative)

 When traps are first placed in the orchard, they should be checked twice weekly.
-First sus-tained moth capture is the date at which the first moth is trapped, provided moths are captured on two successive trapping dates.
+First sustained moth capture is the date at which the first moth is trapped, provided moths are captured on two successive trapping dates.